Lenya59/kuber/README.md

 This command checks that your cluster can be upgraded, and fetches the versions you can upgrade to.

-⋅⋅3.
-Choose a version to upgrade to, and run the appropriate command.
+3.Choose a version to upgrade to, and run the appropriate command.
 For example:

 ```shell
  kubeadm upgrade apply v1.12.9